virtual-labs/exp-static-indeterminacy-iitd/experiment/pretest.md

 Q1.
-What is Beam?
+What is Static Indeterminacy?
 Q2.
-What is seismic load design?
-Q3.
-Define Superimposed Load?
+How roller support act in the rigid frames?